FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/projects/stm32_F411RE_nucleo_64_mqtt_mutual_auth_demo/README.md

 ```

 ### Note for STM32 CubeIDE
-This section is provided to help using the STM32 CubeIDE.
+This section is provided to add existing source files with STM32 CubeIDE.
 Only the FreeRTOS/Source are described.
 You can do the same for other source files.

 1. Drag the Lab-FreeRTOS-Cellular-Demo/lib folder to your project